sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/securing-the-workload.md

 [Next Section ➜ Conclusion]({{site.baseurl}}/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/conclusion.html){: .btn }

 {: .value }
-> In this section we have given you some ideas as to how to secure Kubernetes workloads.
-Kubernetes is initially a blank slate, and you need to apply security policies to it in order to make it safe to use.
+> In this section, we've given you some ideas on how to secure Kubernetes workloads.
+Kubernetes is initially a blank slate, and you need to apply security policies to it to make it safe to use.
 >
 > However, a prevention-only strategy is not enough.
-We need to detect and respond to threats as well.
+You also need to detect and respond to threats.